 These materials are chosen for their specific properties which make them suitable for creating thin, strong, and flexible films.
 These films are used in a variety of applications, from packaging to construction.

-• Linear Low-Density Polyethylene (LLDPE): Combining properties of both LDPE and HDPE, LLDPE is known for its high tensile strength and impact resistance.
+Linear Low-Density Polyethylene (LLDPE): Combining the properties of LDPE and HDPE, LLDPE is known for its high tensile and impact strength.
 It is widely used in applications requiring high performance and flexibility.

 The films produced through blown film extrusion are used in a wide range of applications.
 These include plastic bags, food packaging, agricultural films, and construction materials.